Protecting HVAC Technicians With Fall Protection

 To start, we need to address why fall protection is required in the first place.

 Anywhere the level change is 4’ or more, a form of fall protection needs to be in place.
 If you’d like to dive into the specifics, here is a link to the OSHA code 1910.28(b)(1)(i)(A-C).

 Also, if you’re working or walking within 15’ of a fall hazard, fall protection needs to be in place.
 That can be found in 1910.28(b)(13)(i-iii)(A,B).
-For an easier guide to understanding the distances at which fall protection is required, download our ebook here.
+For an easier guide, download our ebook on understanding the distances at which fall protection is required.